 Like other user frustration signals—rage clicks, dead clicks, error clicks—there is the small chance that the user has a broken mouse or their WiFi is so slow, they’re thrashing their mouse in protest.
 Usually, though, you aren’t as fortunate—it’s a signal that you need to improve your UX.

-That’s one of the reasons why product analytics and DXI software exists: to help you identify problems—the causes of thrashed cursors included—and perfect your user experience.
+That’s one of the reasons why mobile analytics and DXI software exists: to help you identify problems—the causes of thrashed cursors included—and perfect your user experience.

 How do you find where users are thrashing their cursors?